Keaneyjo/LaTeX-Resume/README.md

 # LaTeX-Resume
-Just the LaTex Code for my Resume
+Just the LaTex Code for my Resume.
+Based on a template created by Rishi Shah.